Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 \subsubsection{Teaser images}

-The first element of research paper design that we examine is the ``teaser image,'' a large first-page figure which summarizes the paper.
+The ``teaser image'' is a large first-page figure which summarizes the paper.
 Several examples of teaser images are shown in Figures \ref{fig:teaser} and \ref{fig:teasers}.
-These figures are functionally similar to the trend of ``visual abstracts'' \cite{ramos2020visual} and ``table of contents images'' \cite{buriak2011summarize} in the biomedical sciences, however unlike these forms which are graphical summaries of the text, teaser images are part of the main paper and are usually a visualized system output that the authors want to show.
-Teaser images have been steadily gaining popularity within CVPR, as shown in Figure \ref{fig:figure_size}.
-For this analysis, we defined the teaser image as a first-page figure which covers the entire width of the page, not just a column.
+These figures are functionally similar to the trend of ``visual abstracts'' \cite{ramos2020visual} and ``table of contents images'' \cite{buriak2011summarize} in the biomedical sciences; however unlike these forms which are graphical summaries of the text, teaser images are part of the main paper and are usually a visualized system output that the authors want to show.
+Teaser images have been steadily gaining popularity at CVPR, as shown in Figure \ref{fig:figure_size} (left).
+For this analysis, we define the teaser image as a first-page figure which covers the entire width of the page, not just a column.

-P12 ascribes the teaser image to the famous graphics researcher Randy Pausch: \textit{``Randy Pausch...takes credit for putting the teaser image in SIGGRAPH papers...he claimed that he did a paper where half the first page was a teaser image and after that that became the norm where people started always putting these images.''} The paper in question is Pausch et al.'s 1996 SIGGRAPH paper ``Disney's Aladdin: First Steps Toward Storytelling in Virtual Reality''~\cite{pausch1996disney}, pictured in Figure~\ref{fig:teasers} (a).
-Jia Bin Huang (the author of ``Deep Paper Gestalt'' \cite{huang2018deep}) repeated this story on social media \cite{huangtweet} as part of a thread on ``LaTeX Hacks'' like the teaser image.
-While Pausch did not invent the large first-page figure (Tim Berners-Lee famously used one in his 1989 proposal for the world wide web, for example \cite{berners1989information}), he did publish the first paper in SIGGRAPH with this layout, and it quickly became popular.
-P2 and P10 point to the quick adoption of teaser images, which even became institutionalized in the SIGGRAPH template, which is now the template for all ACM conferences (including CHI).
+P12 ascribes the teaser image to the famous graphics researcher Randy Pausch: \textit{``Randy Pausch...takes credit for putting the teaser image in SIGGRAPH papers...he claimed that he did a paper where half the first page was a teaser image and after that that became the norm where people started always putting these images.''} The paper in question is pictured in Figure~\ref{fig:teasers} (a).
+While Pausch did not invent the large first-page figure (Tim Berners-Lee famously used one in his 1989 proposal for the world wide web \cite{berners1989information}), he did publish the first paper in SIGGRAPH with this layout, and it quickly became popular.
+P2 and P10 point to the quick adoption of teaser images, which even became institutionalized in the SIGGRAPH template and later the template for all ACM conferences (Figure \ref{fig:teasers} (c)).